raspberrypilearning/storytime/en/step_2.md

 --- /task ---

 Now that you have stored the name of the dragon, you can use the `name` variable to print the name to the screen.
-In Python, you can use the `+` operator to join together strings.
+In Python, you can use the `+` operator to join strings together.

 --- task ---
 Add another line to your code that prints out the name of the dragon.
-Then run your code.
+Then, run your code.

 <iframe src="https://trinket.io/embed/python/e651eca8ca" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
 --- /task ---